This post is sponsored by Ozarka. All opinions are my own.

 When I cook, I like to use locally sourced products.
 From Houston to El Paso, Texas produces a wide range of specialty products that chefs love to use.
 To highlight some of my favorite local products, I’ve created a fantastic meal using the best ingredients Texas has to offer.

-Texas Style Sweet & Spicy Steak with Chili-Lime Corn on the Cob and Chips & Queso
+Texas Style Sweet & Spicy Strip Steak with Chili-Lime Corn on the Cob and Chips & Queso

 This simple recipe is packed with Texas-sized flavor.
 It is great for cookouts, picnics, or special occasions.